InuT/CheapLogger/README.md

     . /usr/bin/cheaplogger.sh

     # In case thst FILE_ONLY equals 1, logs are written to a log file.
-    # In case thst FILE_ONLY doesn7t equal 1, logs are written to a log file and standard output.
+    # In case thst FILE_ONLY doesn't equal 1, logs are written to a log file and standard output.

     # In case that NOT_NEED_LOG_CODE (cheap.conf) is 0,
     # cheaplogger outputs logs without log codes (format1).